What Color is Your Privlege?

 by F. I. Goldhaber

-True Love (2009), Vision (2009), Interruption (2007), Waiting (2007), Early Morning Commute (2006), and On the Street (2006) appeared on Long Story Short, a magazine for writers.
-Read True Love and Waiting in Food ♦ Family ♦ Friends and Early Morning Commute, Interruption, On the Street, and Waiting in Pairs of Poems.
+True Love (2009), Vision (2009), Interruption (2007), Waiting (2007), Early Morning Commute (2006), and On the Street (2006) appeared on Long Story Short.
+Read True Love and Waiting in Food ♦ Family ♦ Friends; Early Morning Commute, Interruption, On the Street, and Waiting in Pairs of Poems; and Waiting as a broadside.

 by F. I. Goldhaber